lssfau/walberla/doc/setup.md

 to import and handle surface meshes of geometric objects.

 The OpenMesh tool is fetched automatically by CMake, when setting `WALBERLA_BUILD_WITH_OPENMESH=ON`.

+There are systems, on which OpenMesh can not be fetched automatically, because no network connection is possible.
+In this case, download the newest OpenMesh source from https://gitlab.vci.rwth-aachen.de:9000/OpenMesh/OpenMesh.git, copy it to the system without internet connection and set the CMake option option ’CMAKE_OPEN_SOURCE_DIR’ to your local OpenMesh source directory.

 ## Metis and ParMetis for Load Balancing